Go To Namecheap.com

 hedgehog filling out contact form

 If you’re using WordPress creating a contact page with a contact form is easy.
 There are a whole host of contact form plugins out there you can use.
-Here are three:
+Here are five:

 • Contact Form 7 – With over five million active installations, Contact Form 7 is a great free option for creating basic contact forms.
 Form customization is easy, and it supports CAPTCHA and Akismet spam filtering.